nonlinearthink/raytracing/README.md

-# rst_raytrace
+# tiny_raytracer

-A rust implement for [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html), online version `4.0.0-alpha.1`.
+A rust tiny raytracer implemented with reference to [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).

 ## Run